Best Cage Size for Abyssinian Guinea Pig

 Safety-Proofing Your Home for Abyssinian Guinea Pig

 A systematic approach to Abyssinian Guinea Pig-proofing your home addresses hazards by room.
-In the kitchen: secure trash cans, block access to stovetops, and store toxic foods (chocolate, grapes, xylitol) in closed cabinets.
+In the kitchen: secure trash cans, block access to stovetops, and store toxic foods (chocolate, caffeine, and species-specific toxic foods) in closed cabinets.
 In bathrooms: close toilet lids, secure medications in latched cabinets, and keep cleaning supplies locked away.
 In living areas: secure electrical cords, remove or elevate fragile items within Abyssinian Guinea Pig's reach, and check houseplants against toxic species lists.
 In garages and utility rooms: lock away antifreeze (fatally attractive to many small animals), tools, and chemicals.
 For Abyssinian Guinea Pig at Medium (1.5-2.5 lbs / 0.7-1.2 kg) size, the specific hazard profile includes a mix of reach-related and curiosity-driven risks.
 Regular safety audits of your Abyssinian Guinea Pig's environment every few months catch new hazards as household items and arrangements change over time.

 Seasonal Habitat Adjustments for Abyssinian Guinea Pig